Tina-lel/Berzelius/README.md

 chmod +x client
 ```

-open up "config" in a text editor and change the "NAME" var to a name of your choice. next edit the "HOST", "OPORT", "IPORT" and "COMPORT" variable, to point to a machine running the "server" script, on the same ports
+open up "config" in a text editor and edit the "example" server function to point to a machine running the server script on the same ports. you can add as many server functions as you'd like.

 ```
 ./client
 ```

+enter a server function name (a name before the "()" in the config)

 enter the server's password

 if the server was running, and everything went fine, you should now see a blank screen, with a little arrow.

-in order to chat, type something and press enter. type "!exit" to disconnect and exit
+in order to chat, type something and press enter. type "!q" to disconnect and exit (CTRL+C also works)

 Commands:
 -